 Partnering on the project, the University of Massachusetts Medical School (UMMS), will focus on the pre-clinical science component of the curriculum at the A.M.
 Dogliotti College of Medicine and nurse leadership/preceptor training at TNIMA.

 Within IU, the School of Nursing, the School of Public Health-Bloomington, and the Department of Biology will assist in developing key components of UL’s health and life sciences programs.
-The project is managed at IU by the Center for International Education and Development Assistance (CIEDA), a unit of the Office of the Vice President for International Affairs.
+The project is managed at IU by the Office of International Development (OID), a unit of the Office of the Vice President for International Affairs.